qayamd/si/week4/monday.md

    - Square brackets [ ] for lists (we'll learn about these soon!)
    - Curly braces { } for dictionaries (we'll learn about these later)

-Here's an example that uses some of these rules:
+Here's an example that uses some of these rules: (DO NOT TYPE THIS IN.
+THIS IS JUST AN EXAMPLE TO SHOW THE RULES)

 ```python
 if age > 10: